keras-team/keras-io/templates/api/keras_nlp/index.md

 # KerasNLP

-The KerasNLP API is a collection of building blocks following standard standard Keras interfaces (e.g. layers, metrics).

-These building blocks can be composed to quickly and expressively define an NLP model or workflow.
+KerasNLP is a toolbox of modular building blocks (layers, metrics, etc.) that NLP engineers can leverage to develop production-grade, state-of-the-art training and inference pipelines for common NLP workflows.

 {{toc}}